ogeesan/bpod-docs-testing/docs/module-guides/rotary-encoder-module.md

 sma = AddState('State', 'dothing',
 'Tup', 0,
 'StateChangeConditions', {'Tup', 'nextstate'},
-'OutputActions', {'RotaryEncoder1', ['V' 'x' '1']}
+'OutputActions', {'RotaryEncoder1', ['P' 'x' '1']}
 )
 ```

 In this case, the 'x' and '1' correspond to bytes 01111000 00110001 or 30769.
 Note that this example is only illustrative because a `newPosition` of 30769 would probably fail because it is beyond the `wrapPoint` for the module.

-We could also use the Bpod Console's Manual Override to send this byte sequence manually state machine, or indeed use `RotaryEncoderModule.Port.write()` to do so via SerialUSB.
+We could also use the Bpod Console's Manual Override to send this byte sequence manually via state machine, or indeed use `RotaryEncoderModule.Port.write()` to do so via SerialUSB.